Information for Students Participating in

 Attendance at your commencement ceremony does not guarantee your graduation.
 For most colleges, it is not possible to process final grades in time to present diplomas on commencement day.
-Therefore, degree applicants who complete all of their degree requirements, with no past due charges on their University bill, will have a diploma mailed to the address they provided as their DIPLOMA MAILING ADDRESS on their degree application in ISIS, approximately 8 weeks after graduation.
-Students will have until December 12th to update their DIPLOMA MAILING ADDRESS in ISIS.
-This is the address used specifically for diploma mailing.
+Therefore, degree applicants who complete all of their degree requirements, with no past due charges on their University bill, will have a diploma mailed to them at their DIPLOMA MAILING ADDRESS (on their degree application in ISIS), approximately 8 weeks after graduation.
+Students will have until May 8th to update their DIPLOMA MAILING ADDRESS in ISIS.
+This is the address used specifically for diploma mailing, only.

 If you submit a forwarding address change to the Post Office, but you do not update your DIPLOMA MAILING ADDRESS, your diploma will not reach you.
 The Post Office does not forward UI diplomas.